For statistical analyses, the process of validation ensures quality output.

 Since the FDA does not require use of any specific software for statistical analyses, the programming language R can be used if the R installation incorporates all of the following elements:

 R Validation Hub outlines how to assess the accuracy of R packages, and how to ensure the reproducibility and traceability of R installations.

 Accuracy of R packages

 When assessing the accuracy of R packages, the R Validation Hub differentiates R packages by the following types (see German et al, 20131):

-- base and recommended packages, which are shipped with the basic installation
+- base and recommended (core) packages - developed by the R Foundation and shipped with the basic installation

-- contributed packages, which may differ in their popularity and/or accuracy
+- contributed (open source) packages - developed by anyone, and may differ in popularity and accuracy

 Base R and Recommended Packages

 The R Foundation develops both the base and recommended packages, and follows practices that ensures the accuracy of each.
 These practices include: